 Some popular Polish gifts to buy at the Krakow Christmas market include:

-- Hand-painted pottery: Poland is famous for its hand-painted pottery, and the Krakow Christmas market is a great place to find unique and beautifully crafted pieces.
+- Hand-painted pottery: Poland is famous for its hand-painted pottery, and the Krakow market is a great place to find unique and beautifully crafted pieces.

 - Christmas ornaments: You can find a wide variety of traditional and modern Christmas ornaments, including glass balls, wooden decorations, and more.